-The mission of ACSSW is to promote sexuality as a central aspect of being human that includes the intersection of interpersonal and intrapersonal influences on sexual expression and identities inclusive of age, race, ethnicity, religion, sex, gender and gender expression, physical and mental health and abilities, and socioeconomic status.
+The mission of the Association of Counseling Sexology & Sexual Wellness (ACSSW) is to promote sexuality as a central aspect of being human that includes the intersection of interpersonal and intrapersonal influences on sexual expression and identities inclusive of age, race, ethnicity, religion, sex, gender and gender expression, physical and mental health and abilities, and socioeconomic status.

 Upcoming ACSSW Live Webinars:

 Sex, Religion, and Spirituality: A Primer for Working through Complex Intersections of Client Beliefs and Values

 8:00-10:00AM PDT / 10:00AM-12:00PM CST / 11:00AM-1:00PM EST